Trouble (Leona Lewis song): Background

 Lewis has worked with Hollywood actors before; Chace Crawford (left) was the lead man in "I Will Be" while Colton Haynes (right) plays the leading man in "Trouble".

-A music video for "Trouble" began production on 22 August 2012 with Lewis confirming, via her Twitter account, that Teen Wolf actor Colton Haynes will play her love interest in the video.
+A music video for "Trouble" began production on 22 August 2012 with Lewis confirming, via her Twitter account, that Teen Wolf actor Colton Haynes would play her love interest in the video.
 According to MSN's Felicity Thistlewaithe, Haynes was chosen due to his physical resemblance to Lewis' ex-boyfriend Lou Al-Chamaa, who is thought to be the inspiration for the song.
 Haynes said that his and Lewis' managers were good friends and thus the casting was arranged through them.
 Described by Capital FM as "Lewis enduring an awkward break-up" interpolated with "time[s] when the couple were happy and in love," the music video for "Trouble" uses the solo version of the song, which excludes Childish Gambino's rap verse.
 It was filmed in Los Angeles and is the second time that Lewis has enlisted a Hollywood actor to play a love interest, previously casting Chace Crawford to play her leading man in the video for Lewis' single "I Will Be" (2009).
 The video focuses on how the couple argue before walking away from each other.

 Helmed by Raul B. Fernandez, the principal filming of the video took place in just one day.
 While filming the bedroom scene for the video, Lewis fell from the bed and injured her toe.
 A doctor was called on set to examine the injury, but Lewis was given the all clear and resumed filming barefoot for the rest of the video.
 On 29 August 2012, the official lyrics video was uploaded to Lewis' YouTube page.
 Two weeks later, Lewis uploaded some still images from the music video.
 On 14 September 2012, Lewis uploaded the official music video for "Trouble" to her VEVO account.
 Behind-the-scenes footage from the video shoot was released on 4 October 2012, and shows Lewis and Haynes filming each of the scenes with commentary from Fernandez, Haynes and Lewis.